jaswindersingh2/SPOT-RNA/README.md

-SPOT-RNA: RNA Secondary Structure Prediction using an Ensemble of Two-dimensional Recurrent and Residual Convolutional Neural Networks and Transfer Learning.
+SPOT-RNA: RNA Secondary Structure Prediction using an Ensemble of Two-dimensional Deep Neural Networks and Transfer Learning.
 ====

 OVERVIEW